-A coalition of conservation and citizen groups, represented by Earthjustice, are challenging the U.S. Department of Agriculture Farm Service Agency and the U.S. Small Business Administration for their inadequate review and improper authorization of loan guarantee assistance to C&H Hog Farms, a 6,500-pig factory farm located on a major tributary of the Buffalo National River, a national park site and the country’s first national river.
+A coalition of conservation and citizen groups, represented by Earthjustice, are challenging the U.S. Department of Agriculture’s Farm Service Agency and the U.S. Small Business Administration for their inadequate review and improper authorization of loan guarantee assistance to C&H Hog Farms, a 6,500-pig factory farm located on a major tributary of the Buffalo National River, a national park site and the country’s first national river.
 The facility, C&H Hog Farms, is under contract with Cargill, an international producer and marketer of agricultural products.

 Designated in 1972 by President Richard Nixon as America's first national river, the Buffalo National River travels freely for 135 miles and is one of the few remaining undammed rivers in the lower 48 states.
 The river watershed is home to over 300 species of fish, insects, freshwater mussels, and aquatic plants, including the endangered snuffbox mussel, the endangered Gray bat, and the endangered Indiana bat.
 A popular camping, canoeing, and fishing destination, the Buffalo National River attracts more than one million visitors a year.

 The C&H facility’s loan guarantees were issued in the winter of 2012.
-Because of a failure to notify local residents, however, the community in and around Mount Judea did not find out about the facility’s construction until this year.
+Because of a failure to notify local residents, however, the community in and around Mount Judea did not find out about the facility until after it had been built.
 The lack of adequate public notice is just one of a number of egregious failures on the part of the state and federal government to ensure that this facility will not have detrimental impacts on the exceptional natural resources of the Buffalo River watershed.

 Earthjustice, Earthrise Law Center, and local attorney Hank Bates are representing the Arkansas Canoe Club, Buffalo River Watershed Alliance, National Parks Conservation Association, and The Ozark Society in filing this complaint against the USDA and SBA.